Leonardo M-346: Further development

-In the advanced jet trainer role, the original M-346 model is unarmed; however, in November 2015, it was reported that Alenia Aermacchi was close to finalising a combat-capable dual-role variant of the aircraft.
+In the advanced jet-trainer role, the original M-346 model is unarmed; however, in November 2015, Alenia Aermacchi reported it was close to finalising a combat-capable, dual-role variant of the aircraft.
 During late 2017, a series of armed tests involving the AIM-9L missiles took place.
-In 2015, an armed variant, designated as the M-346 LCA (Light Combat Aircraft), was offered to Poland; this reportedly included a capability of operating the Brimstone air-to-ground missile.
+In 2015, an armed variant, designated as the M-346 Light Combat Aircraft, was offered to Poland; this reportedly included a capability of operating the Brimstone air-to-ground missile.

 The armed variant is under development, designated M-346FA.
-The first pre-series aircraft has flown from Venegono airfield in July 2020.
+The first preseries aircraft has flown from Venegono Airfield in July 2020.

-In February 2016, the newly created, consolidated Leonardo-Finmeccanica company promoted the Aermacchi M346 in two new roles: companion training and dissimilar air combat training.
-In order to better replicate the flight performance and behavior of various enemy aircraft, both the g-force and angle of attack can be independently selected in the flight control system; reportedly, existing customers have stated the type to be well suited to the aggressor role.
-Leonardo has offered the M-346 for Companion Training and Adversary/Red Air roles.
+In February 2016, the newly created, consolidated Leonardo-Finmeccanica company promoted the Aermacchi M346 in two new roles - companion training and dissimilar air combat training.
+To better replicate the flight performance and behavior of various enemy aircraft, both the g-force and angle of attack can be independently selected in the flight-control system; reportedly, existing customers have stated the type to be well suited to the aggressor role.
+Leonardo has offered the M-346 for companion training and adversary/Red Air roles.

-In January 2021, Israeli and Greece ministers of defence announced plans to establish a wide-ranging $1.68 billion security agreement that include the procurement of ten M-346 aircraft and the establishment and operation of a flight school for the Hellenic Air Force by Elbit Systems, including provisions for simulators, training and logistic support.
+In January 2021, Israeli and Greece ministers of defence announced plans to establish a wide-ranging $1.68 billion security agreement that include the procurement of 10 M-346 aircraft and the establishment and operation of a flight school for the Hellenic Air Force by Elbit Systems, including provisions for simulators, training, and logistical support.

+In 2025, Leonardo outlined its ambition for the M-346 to evolve into a common training platform for Global Combat Air Programme (GCAP) partners Italy, Japan, and the UK.
+“We should not develop GCAP without thinking about the training platform, and why not start with the M-346,” said Tommaso Pani, according to aviation industry research group FlightGlobal.

+In June 2026, Leonardo and Turkish UAV manufacturer Baykar unveiled their K-SWARM programme, aimed at enhancing coordination between crewed and uncrewed aircraft.
+The testing featured a Leonardo-owned M-346 Fighter Attack aircraft, accompanied by an Italian Air Force T-346A acting as a chase aircraft, and Baykar’s Bayraktar Kızılelma uncrewed fighter.